oracle-livelabs/apex/object-storage-workflow/2-create-APEX-application/create-APEX-application.md

 ## Introduction

-You will get started by creating an autonomous database, collecting user and tenancy OCIDs, and creating a APEX workspace.
+In this lab, you will create an APEX application based on available sample data.
+You will then create a "Task Definition" for assigning requests to the project lead.
+Finally you will create an object storage bucket in the OCI console to hold uploaded files.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes

 [Video Tutorial](youtube:XRwbswu0jEk)  ***UPDATE FILE!***